particle-iot/spark-setup-android/README.md

 This library is still under development and is currently released as Beta, although tested, bugs and issues may be present, some code might require cleanups.

 ## Usage
-(WIP)flesh this out more

 ### Basic

 There are two prerequisites for this library:

-1. you must call `ParticleDeviceSetupLibrary.init()` in your Application.onCreate() or in the onCreate() of your first Activity.  e.g.:
+- You must call `ParticleDeviceSetupLibrary.init()` in your Application.onCreate() or in the onCreate() of your first Activity, e.g.:

 (WIP) fix code snippet

 ```java
 ParticleDeviceSetupLibrary.init(this.getApplicationContext(), ...)
 ```

-2. You must add the following entries to your application's AndroidManifest.xml file:
+- You must add the following entries to your application's AndroidManifest.xml file:

 (WIP) is this still required?

 ```xml